(1) Each chancellor serves at the will and pleasure of the hiring body.

 (D) Coordinating participation by all employees in training programs developed internally or provided by outside contractors; and

-(E) Administering and analyzing an annual training and development needs survey.
+(E) Administering and analyzing annual training and development needs surveys.
 The survey may coincide with the completion of the annual performance review process.

-(8) Conducting performance reviews of personnel who administer human resources functions at each organization in relation to best practices pursuant to articles seven, eight, nine and nine-a of this chapter and rules of the commission and council.
+(10) As requested, assisting boards of governors and/or presidents in conducting performance reviews of personnel who administer human resources functions at each organization in relation to best practices pursuant to articles seven, eight, nine and nine-a of this chapter and rules of the commission and council.
 Human resources personnel at each organization shall be evaluated at least once within each three-year period.
-The Vice Chancellor shall analyze the results of these evaluations and target training and professional development to identified areas of deficiency.
+Copies of evaluations will be submitted to the Vice Chancellor who shall analyze the results of these evaluations and target training and professional development to identified areas of deficiency.

-(f) To assist in performing the duties of vice chancellor, the commission, with the consent of the council, shall employ a generalist/manager who is well qualified in the field of human resources.
-The position reports to the Vice Chancellor for Human resources and shall be filled on a permanent basis by September 1, 2011.
-The successful candidate is responsible for a wide range of human resources management, reporting and development activities and works collaboratively with governing boards and their employees at all levels.
+(f) To assist in performing the duties of vice chancellor, the commission, with the consent of the council, shall create the following positions, and fill the positions beginning July 1, 2016, with well qualified and appropriately credentialed individuals who will report to the Vice Chancellor for Human Resources and work collaboratively with governing boards and their employees at all levels:

 The governing boards, on behalf of the state of West Virginia, are authorized and empowered to apply for, to accept and administer and expend for the purpose or purposes designated, any funds which now are, or may be made, available to the governing boards or to any institution under their jurisdiction from federal or private grants, appropriations, allocations and programs.